sueannioanis/sentiment/README.md

 [Node and Express](https://medium.com/@sueann.ioanis/creating-a-conversational-ai-slack-bot-843a9453128b)

-Endpoint using Node - communicates with the messaging application and the tone analysis service.
+Endpoint - communicates with the messaging application and the tone analysis service.

 `npm install`